Merge & Combine Excel Files Online

 | Macros | Supported | Use .xlsm for macros |

-Our tool handles both formats seamlessly.
-You can even upload a mix of XLS and XLSX files and merge them together—the tool reads both formats and produces a clean, unified output in your chosen format.
+The tool handles both formats seamlessly.
+You can upload a mix of XLS and XLSX files and merge them together, producing a clean, unified output in your chosen format.

 Merge Strategies Explained